harvester/docs/docs/upgrade.md

 ## Upgrade in the UI

-!!! important
-    Internet access is required to perform a live upgrade in the UI.
+_Prerequisite: Internet access is required to perform a live upgrade in the UI._

 1. Go to the **Dashboard** page in Harvester UI.
 1. When newer versions are available, an upgrade button will be shown in the top-right corner.
 Click upgrade.